oyd11/polyglot-ffi-example/README.md

 This is a collection of minimal examples - specifically of how to transfer Arrays of Data - and Text-Strings, back and forth between programming languages.

+ * Out-of-the-box : Only MacOS version is probably running, it's a matter of .dylib vs .so extention to make it run on Linux (I'll add Dockerfiles and running versions)

 These are usually small bridging code snippets, with some specifics.
 I use this as a testing template, detached from the complexities of a real project.

 Directory structure: